-It's a good idea to contact your insurance company prior to enrolling in a defensive driving course to find out if you're eligible for a discount on auto insurance premiums with defensive driving.
-You'll need to verify your eligibility before enrolling to make sure that you actually get credit for the course, as most schools will not offer a refund even if you don't get credit for the course.
-If you're with an insurance company that doesn't offer defensive driving discounts, consider shopping around to find another company that can do better.
+It’s a good idea to contact your insurance company before enrolling in a defensive driving course to determine if you’re eligible for a discount on auto insurance premiums with defensive driving.
+You’ll need to verify your eligibility before enrolling to make sure that you actually get credit for the course, as most schools will not offer a refund even if you don’t get credit for the course.
+If you’re with an insurance company that doesn’t offer defensive driving discounts, consider shopping around to find another company that can do better.

 Insurance Defensive Driving Courses Available in West Virginia